-Veterans and other persons eligible for VA educational benefits must have all previous post-secondary education evaluated and the equivalency credits recorded in the student's College file maintained in the Office of Enrollment Services and in the VA file.
-Cumulative academic records are kept on the transcript, which shows all attempted work, earned credits and grades, incomplete work, and course withdrawals.
+Veterans and other persons eligible for VA educational benefits must have previous post-secondary education evaluated and the equivalency credits recorded in the student's College file maintained in the Office of Enrollment Services and in the VA file.
+Veterans desiring to articulate military experience credits should request their military transcript (i.e. Joint Services Transcript) so that it can be evaluated by the Office of Enrollment Services.
+See also Evaluation of Credit in the Graduation Requirements section on page 24.